Convert Your Book to an Epub File

-Creating a great-looking epub doesn’t have to be rocket science (unless that’s your subject matter).
+You will need an epub file of your book in order to upload it to your Instafreebie Dashboard.
 If you have a well-formatted .docx, you can follow these steps to create a masterpiece of an epub file.
-We’ll be using Calibre, an incredibly powerful ebook manager and editor.
+We’ll recommend using Calibre, an incredibly powerful ebook manager and editor.
 It’s completely free and open-source, all thanks to its creator Kovid Goyal.

 If you have a .docx file, open it in Calibre.
-If your document’s file type is just .doc (no “x”), you’ll need to convert it since Calibre doesn’t play nicely with that format.
+If your document’s file type is just .doc (no “x”), you’ll need to convert it since Calibre isn't compatible with that format.
 You can simply open a .doc file in Microsoft Word and save it as a .docx file.
 If you don’t have Microsoft Word available, we suggest uploading your .doc file to Google Drive.
 You can open it in Google Drive and then download it as a .docx file.

-Let’s first edit some metadata so that your name and your book’s name show up when reading this on an e-reader, computer, or everything else us humans read ebooks on.
+First edit some metadata so that your name and your book’s name show up when reading this on an e-reader, computer, or other device.
 Click on your book in the main Calibre screen and then click the “Convert Books” button at the top of the app.

 After pressing the button, the first screen you’ll see is the Metadata section.
 On the right side, edit any applicable information.
 It’s perfectly acceptable to leave the publisher, tags, or series forms blank if you have nothing to put there.
 You absolutely want to fill out the title and author(s) forms, though.
 Add a book cover here, too: Your readers will love you even more!

 *When adding a book cover, click the little file icon (to the right of the box; see below) and select your book cover image file from your computer.
 Don’t select the “use cover from source file” option.
 We’ll override that later.